Lord-More-Axe/WeRV-media-control/README.md

 ## Troubleshooting

 If you are unable to connect to the server, make sure that both devices are connected to the same WiFi network.
-VPNs and Postmaster can also cause interference.
-To fix this, make sure that "block incoming connections" is disabled for `werv.exe` in Portmaster's settings.
+VPNs and Portmaster can also cause interference.
+To fix this, make sure that "block incoming connections" is disabled for `werv.exe` in Portmaster's settings and VPNs are closed.

 ## Credits